rhasspy/pymicro-vad/README.md

 ## Building

+Ensure you have `python3-dev` and `build-essential` installed.

-Run `script/setup` to create a virtual environment, then `script/build`
+Run `script/setup` to create a virtual environment, then `script/build` to build the extension locally.